Sourendro—Soumyojit: Musical career

 In 2005, Sourendro and Soumyojit began their professional career as a musical duo with a concert tour in Europe.
 In the same year, they established their musical brand, You & I, which was officially inaugurated on 17 December 2005 by the then Governor of West Bengal, Gopalkrishna Gandhi.

 While touring Europe, the pair engaged with Prof. Martin Keubert in Cologne, Germany, from whom Sourendro acquired new Western approaches and performing styles, therefore enhancing the duo's global musical vision.

 They recorded one of their early songs with Asha Bhosle.
 Their collaboration with Pelé, a football legend, was exceptional.

 Their Ananda Bazaar Samman-winning series "Tagore & We" was lauded by Gulzar for its new perspective on Rabindra Sangeet.

 They have partnered with renowned Indian and international artists, including Sharmila Tagore, Aparna Sen, Asha Bhosle, Klaus Voormann, Rekha Bhardwaj, Runa Laila, Sunidhi Chauhan, and German music producer Stefan Stoppok, who included them in his 2007 album Dein Glück – Indische Version.

 Their partnership with filmmaker Rituparno Ghosh resulted in multiple live musical theater productions, establishing them as uncommon collaborators in that genre.

 The "Jaya Hey" project, which was the grand national anthem, brought together over 40 of India's most famous musicians, including Pt.
 Shivkumar Sharma, Shankar Mahadevan, Ustad Rashid Khan, Pt.
 Jasraj, Dr. M. Balamuralikrishna, Hariharan, Sonu Nigam, Shaan, and Jagjit Singh among others.

-The ambitious and well-reviewed "Dekha Hobe Ei Banglay" project honored Bengal's spirit through the words of 100 famous people from 19 districts.
+The "Dekha Hobe Ei Banglay" project presented Bengal's spirit through the words of 100 famous people from 19 districts.
 They have represented Indian music on international platforms, performing at renowned venues and events including the Rudolstadt Festival, Moers Festival, WDR, Deutsche Welle, Nehru Centre (London), and The British Museum.

 Their international tours have spanned Europe, the U.S., Germany, Singapore, Australia, and the Middle East, alongside widespread performances across India.

-The duo have had the honor of performing for both the President and Prime Minister of India, and at landmark events including Eden Gardens during the international cricket test match which was the first test match played with a pink ball also known as the Pink Ball Test, the International Kolkata Book Fair, and Gilley’s Dallas in the U.S.
+The duo have had the honor of performing for both the President and Prime Minister of India, and at landmark events including Eden Gardens during the international cricket test match which was the first test match played with a pink ball also known as the Pink Ball Test, the International Kolkata Book Fair, and Gilley's Dallas in the U.S.

 In 2023, Sourendro–Soumyojit were entrusted by the Ministry of Culture (India), Government of India, to compose, conduct, and execute the G20 Orchestra, a cultural initiative held across the country during 2023 G20 New Delhi summit.

 They curate significant cultural concerts, including World Music Day – Kolkata Chapter, attracting thousands of participants each year.

 Their Broadway-style shows, like Mahabharata, Bombay Meri Jaan, and Kohinoor, have pushed the limits of Indian musical theater with their strong themes, innovative staging, and positive reviews.

 In addition to performing, Sourendro and Soumyojit are dedicated teachers and culture ambassadors who give lectures and masterclasses at places like the Samford School of Music in Alabama.

 The Sourendro—Soumyojit's Academy of Music Kolkata was set up by them.
 About 700 kids from all over the world come here to learn the traditional Indian music.